Redundancies, reorganisation & restructuring solicitors

 - As a result of an acquisition or to increase business efficiency.

-Whatever the reason, any company law issues or issues concerning consent from third parties need to be identified at the outset.
+Whatever the reason for seeking reorganisation legal advice, any company law issues or issues concerning consent from third parties need to be identified at the outset.
 We can help ensure you follow the correct procedure, produce a suitable timetable for you and make sure all the correct paperwork is prepared and filed within the required timescales.

 Restructuring legal advice